kyma-project/test-infra/docs/how-to/how-to_use_tekton-pipelines-in-prow.md

 * ~~Currently, it's impossible to define a custom list of parameters to the Tekton PipelineRun spec defined in a ProwJob.
 Prow uses this field to provide information about the Git reference on which the Pipeline has been run.~~
 * ~~It's impossible to define params in inline tasks.
 Prow's validation flow returns an incorrect error `Invalid value: "string": val in body must be of type object: "string"`.~~
-* When creating a prowjob with Tekton agent and extra_refs defined it's required to specify a tekton pipeline resource for each extra_ref.
-Otherwise, the pipeline will fail validation with the following error: invalid presubmit job tekton-demo: extra_refs[0] is not used; some resource must reference PROW_EXTRA_GIT_REF_0.
-As a workaround just add tekton pipeline resources for each extra_ref in the piplineRunSpec.
-Bug is reported to the kubernetes/test-infra [#29144](https://github.com/kubernetes/test-infra/issues/29144).
+* When creating a ProwJob with a Tekton agent and extra_refs defined, it's required to specify a Tekton pipeline resource for each extra_ref.
+Otherwise, the pipeline will fail validation with the following error: `invalid presubmit job tekton-demo: extra_refs[0] is not used; some resource must reference PROW_EXTRA_GIT_REF_0`.
+As a workaround just add Tekton pipeline resources for each extra_ref in the pipelineRunSpec.
+The bug is reported to the kubernetes/test-infra [#29144](https://github.com/kubernetes/test-infra/issues/29144).

 Bugs have been identified and are reported to the kubernetes/test-infra repository.
 [#28679](https://github.com/kubernetes/test-infra/issues/28679) Currently, a workaround that disables Tekton's PipelineRun validation on ProwJob level has been applied on kyma-prow instance.